 Our aim is to deliver outstanding care for local people in Southern Derbyshire and South-East Staffordshire through the expertise of our 12,000 staff.

 Derby Teaching Hospitals NHS Foundation Trust (DTHFT) and Burton Hospitals NHS Foundation Trust (BHFT) have merged to become a new organisation – University Hospitals of Derby and Burton NHS Foundation Trust.

 Bringing teams together and creating a larger Trust will mean:

-Our priority is to ensure that all clinical services continue to operate safely and effectively from 1 July 2018.
+Our priority is to ensure that all clinical services continue to operate safely and effectively.
 However, over time we will be able to make the changes we need to realise all of the benefits for our patients, and continue to improve the opportunities for our staff.
 Some services have already been reviewed in detail so that we can start to make some of these changes more quickly.